rsrini7/Notification-SSE-GLM-Flux/LLMUnderstanding.md

 Event Consumption & Fan-Out: The backend has Kafka consumers listening on dedicated topics (broadcast-events-all and broadcast-events-selected).
 When an event is consumed, the service fans it out to the intended recipients.

-Real-Time Push & Caching: If a target user is online (tracked via a combination of database sessions and cache), the SseService pushes the message directly to their client via an open SSE connection.
+Real-Time Push & Caching: If a target user is online (tracked in cache), the SseService pushes the message directly to their client via an open SSE connection.
 If the user is offline, the message is stored as a pending event in the cache.
 The system uses Redis for distributed caching.

 User Reconnection: When an offline user reconnects, the system retrieves their pending messages from the cache or database and delivers them.